Amir Khan (boxer): Khan vs. García

 On 17 May 2012, talks were ongoing for a potential title unification fight between Khan and WBC champion Danny García, with 7 July at the Honda Center in Anaheim, California, being considered as a possible date.
 Richard Schaefer was negotiating and working to finalize terms for both fighters.
 One of the main issues was from Khan’s status as the IBF and WBA champion after his controversial split-decision loss to Lamont Peterson.
 The planned rematch was scrapped when Peterson tested positive for synthetic testosterone, prompting Golden Boy Promotions’ legal team to explore options for overturning the result and reinstating Khan as champion.
 At the same time, García had to fulfil a mandatory defense against Ajose Olusegun.
 If Khan were to be reinstated as champion, the rules typically allowed for a unification fight to take priority over the mandatory defense.
 Olusegun publicly protested being overlooked, insisting he wouldn’t step aside and claiming his right to a title shot.
 García stated he would only fight Khan if the match was officially recognized as a unification bout.
 On 23 May, Khan announced he would fight García on 14 July at the Mandalay Bay in Las Vegas, with HBO set to broadcast the fight.
 By 11 July, Khan had been officially reinstated as WBA champion, and the bout was set to include the vacant Ring Magazine title.
 WBC President José Sulaimán clarified that the winner would need to vacate one of the world titles, citing the WBC’s policy against recognizing unified champions with other sanctioning bodies.
 Sulaimán was surprised at the involvement of the WBA title and reiterated the WBC’s exclusive recognition of its own championship.

-Trainer Freddie Roach declared a $1,000 incentive for any sparring partner to try knocking down Khan during saprring sessions.
+Trainer Freddie Roach declared a $1,000 incentive for any sparring partner to try knocking down Khan during sparring sessions.
 Khan stated these sessions sometimes presented a greater challenge than his actual bout.
 Both Khan and Garcia participated in random drug testing, administered by the United States Anti-Doping Agency (USADA).
 This was prompted by Khan's planned rematch with Peterson being cancelled, during which the Voluntary Anti-Doping Association (VADA) served as the testing agency.